caltechads/python-ldap-faker/README.md

 * For `search_ext` and `search_s`, your filter string will be validated as a valid LDAP filter, and your filter will be applied directly to your objects in our fake "server" to generate the result list.
 No canned searches!
 * Inspect your call history for all calls (name, arguments), and test the order in which they were made
-* If your code talks to more than one LDAP server, you can configure multiple fake LDAP "servers" with different sets of objects that correspond to different LDAP URIs.
+* Simulate multiple fake LDAP "servers" with different sets of objects that correspond to different LDAP URIs.
-* Provides `ldap_faker.LDAPFakerMixin`, a mixin for `unittest.TestCase`
+* Ease your test setup with :py:class:`LDAPFakerMixin`, a mixin for :py:class:`unittest.TestCase`

     * Automatically manages patching `python-ldap` for the code under test
     * Allows you to populate objects into one or more LDAP "servers" with fixture files